-Take time to get to know yourself and become aware of who you really are – your natural talents, core beliefs, values, needs, passions, triggers and fears!
+Take time to get to know your authentic self and become aware of your natural talents, core beliefs, values, needs, passions, triggers and fears!
 Much of what you will discover has come from those around you … yet there is so much more that is uniquely you.

 When you start to explore who you are, and see all aspects of yourself, you can become authentic in the world.
 No longer trying to live up to others’ expectations or playing a role.
 Your mask can be set aside and you become free to let your true nature shine through.